Back to Insights

 Key Takeaways

-• Monthly Retainers: $2,000-$10,000 per month for consistent HR support
+• Monthly Retainers: $2,000–$10,000/month for targeted, expert-matched HR support

 Understanding Fractional HR Pricing Models